artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 Alright, so that should do a lot of downloading, and you'll have a new folder with a fully set up project for iOS and Android.
 We'll be focusing on the iOS side.

-So, open up `TrendingArtists` in your editor and inside your terminal with `cd TrendingArtists`.
-From the terminal you can get the Xcode project compiled, and opened inside the iOS simulator with `react-native start ios`.
+Open up `TrendingArtists` in your editor and inside your terminal with `cd TrendingArtists` then `code .`.
+From the terminal you can get the Xcode project compiled, and your new app open inside the iOS simulator with `react-native run-ios`.
+This will will set you up to work without Xcode.

-This first uses `xcodebuild` to compile the native app found in `ios/TrendingArtists.xcodeproj` it will then load up the the React Native Packager.
+The `run-ios` command first uses `xcodebuild` to compile the native app found in `ios/TrendingArtists.xcodeproj` it will then load up the the React Native Packager.
 We'll cover that later, for now, think of it as a JavaScript file change watcher.

 Once a simulator has popped up, you'll see the "Welcome to React Native" screen.
 Now that we've got "an app" running.
-Let's take a moment to look through what we got.
+It will take a minute or too to parse all your JavaScript.
+So then let's take a moment to look through what we have in our file system now.

 </article>
 <article class="desktop-only" style='display: flex; flex-flow: row;'>